 In the forwarding process, make sure you haven’t deleted any part of the original junk email.
 Supplement the forwarded message with your complaint.
 Generally, ESP’s have a provision for you to report spam to them.
 In Gmail, follow the same procedure illustrated above, and click “Report Spam”.

 ESPs are very interested in reducing spam in their system.
 So, you may wish to report it not only to your ESP, but also the sender’s ESP.
 If you report spam to the sender’s ESP, they will review your complaint and potentially blacklist the spammer.

 SpamCop is an email spam reporting service that was founded in 1998.
 SpamCop created their blocking list based on user reports.
 They detect the IP address of the source of the suspicious activity and notify the ISP that laws are being violated.
 If SpamCop doesn’t get an answer, they blacklist this IP address.
 ESPs use SpamCop’s blacklist to protect their users from spam.

 You can go through the blacklisting process on the SpamCop website – https://www.spamcop.net/anonsignup.shtml.

-- Create email accounts by trusted ESPs with good security system.
+- Create email accounts by trusted ESPs with a good security system.

 - Don’t follow links in suspicious emails, don’t open attachments from there.

-- Download free software from websites you know only to avoid malware installation.
+- Be careful of any free software, and only download files from websites you know, so as to avoid installing malware.
 Your unprotected computer can be used by spammers to send bulk emails.

-- Do not indicate your address on websites where this info is open to everybody.
+- Do not post your email address on websites where it is freely accessible.

-- Check a website privacy terms before you sign up with your personal data.
+- Check a website’s privacy terms before you enter any of your personal data.